NikolasTsalidis2002/Pacman/1AI/README.md

 To run the code and test the Q-Table (Qtables/MergedTables.pkl), all one has to do is: python3 qlearning.py

 This will automatically test the table.
+Let it be known that the performance is very poor.